 The purpose of clinical and healthcare research is to investigate human diseases or conditions and their treatment, diagnosis and prevention.
 It may involve current or former patients, or healthy volunteers, as well as patients’ health data, biopsy material, or blood.
 The evaluation of new drugs in clinical trials is an important part of clinical research, as is the scientific study of factors affecting the health and illness of individuals.
 Non-clinical or healthcare related human research can include surveys, questionnaires, interviews or focus groups, as well as research involving healthy volunteers.

 Below are some guidelines for conducting research involving humans.
 The College has a Joint Research Compliance Office whose remit is to help the College and its researchers meet the requirements of research governance, ensuring that the College fulfils the legal, ethical and scientific obligations of the healthcare research process.
-For more information, please visit the website of the Joint Research Compliance Office.
+For more information, please visit the website of the Research governance and integrity team.

 - Subjects should not be deceived either by the withholding of information or by intentional misleading regarding the procedures or purposes of research unless there is a valid methodological reason for doing so.
 Such methodology should always have the approval of an ethics committee.